marade/PLAP/README.md

 PLAP is currently unpublished, but a manuscript has been submitted, so for now please cite this way:

+	Escherichia coli clonobiome: assessing the strains diversity in feces and urine by deep amplicon sequencing.
-	Deep sequencing of amplicons for characterization of E. coli clono-biome diversity in fecal and urinary samples Shevchenko, Radey, Tchesnokova, Sokurenko 2018
+	Shevchenko, Radey, Tchesnokova, Sokurenko 2019